-There are 10 statutory boards under the Ministry of Education, namely:
+There are 10 statutory boards under MOE, namely

-The wealth of a nation lies in its people - their commitment to country and community, their willingness to strive and persevere, their ability to think, achieve and excel.
-Our future depends on our continually renewing and regenerating our leadership and citizenry, building upon the experience of the past, learning from the circumstances of the present, and preparing for the challenges of the future.
-How we bring up our young at home and teach them in school will shape Singapore in the next generation.
+The wealth of a nation lies in its people – their commitment to country and community, their willingness to strive and persevere, their ability to think, achieve and excel.
+Our future depends on the continuous renewal and regeneration of our leadership and citizenry, building upon the experience of the past, learning from the circumstances of the present, and preparing for the challenges of the future.
+How we raise our young at home and teach them in school will shape Singapore in the next generation.

-The mission of the Education Service is to mould the future of the nation by moulding the people who will determine the future of the nation.
-The Service will provide our children with a balanced and well-rounded education, develop them to their full potential, and nurture them into good citizens, conscious of their responsibilities to family, society and country.
+The mission of MOE is to mould the future of the nation by moulding the people who will determine the future of the nation.
+MOE will provide our children with a balanced and well-rounded education, develop them to their full potential, and nurture them into good citizens, conscious of their responsibilities to family, community and country.

 MOE’s vision of "Thinking Schools, Learning Nation" (TSLN) was first announced by then Prime Minister Goh Chok Tong in 1997.

 This vision describes a nation of thinking and committed citizens capable of meeting future challenges, and an education system geared to the needs of the 21st century.

 Thinking schools will be learning organisations in every sense, constantly challenging assumptions, and seeking better ways of doing things through participation, creativity and innovation.
 Thinking Schools will be the cradle of thinking students as well as thinking adults and this spirit of learning should accompany our students even after they leave school.

 A Learning Nation envisions a national culture and social environment that promotes lifelong learning in our people.
 The capacity of Singaporeans to continually learn, both for professional development and for personal enrichment, will determine our collective tolerance for change.